A Monosemantic Attribution Framework for Stable Interpretability in Clinical Neuroscience Transformer-Based Language Models: Introduction

 Explainable Artificial Intelligence (XAI) plays a crucial role in building trust in machine learning systems, especially in sensitive and high-stakes areas such as finance, climate, and healthcare \cite{doshi2017towards,manif2021trust}.
 In medical settings, interpretability is essential for clinical integration and regulatory approval, especially in complex diseases such as Alzheimer's Disease (AD) progression \cite{tahami}, where early and accurate detection can substantially alter treatment results \cite{jack2018nia}.

-Although machine learning has shown promise in Alzheimer's progression (AD) diagnostics using multimodal clinical data \cite{lee2019predicting}, the application of large language models (LLMs) such as GPT-4 and LLaMA-2 in structured clinical settings remains limited \cite{brown2020language,touvron2023llama}.
-A key obstacle is the \emph{polysemanticity} of internal neural representations---individual neurons or features often encode multiple, semantically unrelated concepts \cite{olah2020zoom,sae,toy}.
+Although machine learning has shown promise in Alzheimer’s progression (AD) diagnostics using multimodal clinical data \cite{lee2019predicting}, the application of large language models (LLMs) such as GPT-4, LLaMA-2 and Transformer-Based Language models (LMs) like BERT family \cite{devlin2018bert} in structured clinical settings remains limited \cite{brown2020language, touvron2023llama}.
+A key obstacle is the \emph{polysemanticity} of internal neural representations—individual neurons or features often encode multiple, semantically unrelated concepts \cite{olah2020zoom, sae,toy}.
 This entanglement undermines the interpretability of standard attribution techniques such as gradients, perturbations, and integrated paths, which typically assume one-to-one correspondence between features and meanings.
 To this end, existing attribution methods assign importance scores to input features (e.g., words or tokens), yet they fall short in addressing the polysemantic nature of internal representations.
-This limitation often leads to ambiguous or misleading explanations---particularly problematic in clinical applications, where interpretability is critical \cite{xai,mx1,mx2,mine}.
+This limitation often leads to ambiguous or misleading explanations—particularly problematic in clinical applications, where interpretability is critical \cite{xai, mx1, mx2, mine}.
 Moreover, the inter-method variability of attributional techniques is another limitation of dataset-driven explanations, as it reduces trust in the interpretability of AI models \cite{mamalakis}.

 In contrast, mechanistic interpretability aims to uncover the internal structure of neural computation by identifying semantically coherent components within the model.
 Sparse Autoencoders (SAE) have played a pivotal role in advancing our understanding of such representations in both language and vision domains~\cite{ref15}.
-SAEs aim to solve the superposition problem in neural feature representations by mapping the model's activations into a more monosemantic latent space, where individual features are better aligned with specific concepts in the network \cite{sae}.
+SAEs aim to solve the superposition problem in neural feature representations by mapping the model’s activations into a more monosemantic latent space, where individual features are better aligned with specific concepts in the network \cite{sae}.
 However, these mechanistic tools typically lack attributional resolution, limiting their utility for explaining how specific inputs contribute to model predictions in real-world, decision-critical scenarios \cite{toy}.